dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

-One approach to design quantum-resistant protocols, particularly during the transition period from traditional to post-quantum algorithms, is incorporating hybrid/composite signatures schemes, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
+One approach to design quantum-resistant protocols, particularly during the transition period from traditional to post-quantum algorithms, is incorporating PQ/T hybrid signature schemes, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
 Hybridization has been looked at for key encapsulation [HYBRIDKEM], and in an initial sense for digital signatures [HYBRIDSIG].
 Compared to key